Groups

-How Luma's group and tag system makes light shows portable between venues with different hardware.
+How Luma's group system makes light shows portable between venues with different hardware.

 This is the core innovation that makes shows portable between venues.
 If you understand nothing else about Luma, understand this section.